Calendar

 Perrot Walks!

-Join us on Tuesday, April 1, at 10 am outside the main entrance to the Library for Perrot Walks.
-We will walk at a leisurely pace and enjoy conversation and the beauty of Binney Park.
-Please dress appropriately.
+Join us on Tuesday, October 21st, at 9:30 am at the second concession stand at Tod’s Beach for Perrot Walks.
+We will walk at a leisurely pace and enjoy conversation and the beauty of Tod’s Point.
 All fitness levels are welcome.

 Search the Catalog